-Fiona: The media, bureaucrats and politicians love a singular measure.
+Professor Fiona Stanley: The media, bureaucrats and politicians love a singular measure.
 How are we progressing?
 It really came into great popularity after the Keynesian kind of economy, which is post‑war where we had a capitalism with a social democratic face.
 We had the NHS being developed.
 We had a lot of publicly funded welfare services.
 Australia’s poverty would be a whole lot worse if we didn’t have family payments and all these sorts of things that are part of a welfare state.

 And so, what happened I guess, in the sort of late-’70s, early-’80s, Milton Friedman, and then Thatcher and Raegan really sort of said, “Well, really, what we need is to create wealth.
 And there will be a trickle-down effect, a trickle‑down effect on the rest of society, but we want the corporate world to really run with a wealth-creation agenda.”
 And of course, GDP was the singular measure to measure that kind of corporate wealth.

 As Thatcher said, “There’s no such thing as society.
 There’s only individuals.”
 And, of course, that was totally wrong.
 And so, this extreme capitalism, fuelled by measuring GDP, has had a very bad effect on the planet.
 The multinational corporates are above government.